-What preoccupies your mind these days?
+What worries you these days?

 Describe one of your most vivid dreams or nightmares

-Have you ever had an uncanny experience?
+Have you ever had a strange experience?

-What has particularly touched or inspired you recently?
+What has touched or inspired you particularly recently?